jdittrich/userNeedResearchBook/text/dataGathering.md

 >
 > “You said that you need to look that color model up.
 Why?”

 Asking questions and getting answers from a participant is a very versatile tool.
 It can be done without many resources.
-You are not tied to a specific place and you can talk about past events as well as future plans.
+Furthermore, you are not tied to a specific place and you can talk about past events as well as future plans.

 But because of this, it can happen that you hardly focus on actual experiences and instead talk about abstract events.
 Observations are thus a good supplement to asking questions and listening, since observations are concerned with actual actions you can see happening at the very moment.